Nexfinity/CakeyBot-Wiki/feature/leveling.md

 ## Remove Roles on Level Up
 Enabling this feature will have Cakey Bot automatically remove any Role Rewards when a user levels up.
 (Including the `/manage-xp` or `/manage-level` commands.)

+## Wipe User XP on Leave
+Enabling this will wipe user's XP whenever they leave the server.
+This will also apply if they get kicked or banned.

+## Send Messages as Embed <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
+This will cause any level up messages to be sent inside of a simple Discord embed instead of just plaintext.

 ## Max Level <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
 This allows you to set the maximum level that a user a level up to.
 By default the max level is set to 999.